All you need to know about ownership of electric vehicles (EVs) in Singapore in 2020

 In 2013, there were 134,000 EVs/plug-in hybrids sold globally.
 Since then, that number has grown by almost 50 percent every year, with 2017 seeing 1,281,000 sold globally, with a forecast for 1,900,000 in 2018, according to EV sales database consultancy, EV-volumes.com

 So we’ve put together a CarBuyer guide to EVs in Singapore.
-And while you may not actually be considering one right now, we guarantee that will change in the next five years, so you’ll be prepared for the electric revolution.
+And even if you may not actually be considering one right now, we guarantee the landscape will change in the next few years, so you’ll be prepared for the electric revolution.

 – By our calculations, an EV can cost up to six times less to run, per km, than a conventional petrol car in terms of fuel cost alone.